Rousseff's popularity plummets in wake of Brazil protests

 Then came the nationwide street demonstrations of the past few weeks, which have sent shockwaves through Brazil's political establishment.
 While the protests have not been directed at a single leader or party, widespread discontent with a ruling class that is seen as self-serving and corrupt is eroding the popularity of politicians at all levels, including Rousseff.

-The Datafolha poll was the first taken since more than a million Brazilians poured on to the streets in recent weeks to protest against a litany of grievances, from corruption and poor public services to outrage at billions of dollars in taxpayer money being spent to host the 2014 soccer World Cup.

 The president's approval rating fell sharply in all regions of the country, the poll showed.
-In the Northeast, birthplace of her popular predecessor, Luiz Inacio Lula da Silva, and a stronghold of the ruling Workers' Party (PT), the share of people who view the administration favorably sank to 40 percent from 64 percent in a poll on June 8.
+In the Northeast, birthplace of her popular predecessor Luiz Inacio Lula da Silva and a stronghold of the ruling Workers' Party (PT), the share of people who view the administration favourably sank to 40 percent from 64 percent in a poll on June 8.

-The poll also asked Brazilians if they were in favor of the protests, the largest to hit Brazil in two decades.
-Eighty-one percent of respondents said they support the demonstrations.
-Asked if the protests had resulted in positive changes, 65 percent said yes.

 The unrest has prompted a flurry of promises to improve public services and other measures aimed at quelling the protests.
 In the past week alone, Brazil's Congress voted on a battery of bills promoting issues popular with the protesters, and the Supreme Court ordered the arrest of a lower house representative convicted of corruption.